ucsdlib/library-bash/_episodes/01-intro-shell.md

 Alternatively, you could type `cd f` and then hit tab You will notice that the interface completes the line to `cd firstdir`.

+> ## Tab for Auto-complete
-**Hitting tab at any time within the shell will prompt it to attempt to auto-complete the line based on the files or sub-directories in the current directory.
+>Hitting tab at any time within the shell will prompt it to attempt to auto-complete
+>the line based on the files or sub-directories in the current directory.
-Where two or more files have the same characters, the auto-complete will only fill up to the first point of difference, after which you can add more characters, and try using tab again.
-We would encourage using this method throughout today to see how it behaves (as it saves loads of time and effort!).**
+>Where two or more files have the same characters, the auto-complete will only fill up to the
+>first point of difference, after which you can add more characters, and
+>try using tab again.
+We would encourage using this method throughout
+>today to see how it behaves (as it saves loads of time and effort!).
+{: .callout}

 The next step is to manipulate files.

-Navigate to the `text` directory in the pre-circulated data directory.
+Navigate to the `shell-data` directory in the pre-circulated data directory.

 ~~~
-cd text
+cd shell-data
 ~~~
 {: .source}